gilmore-or-less/card_matching/README.md

 Card_Matching
 =============

-Python Card Matching using graphics.py
+This program is a simple Python Card Matching Game using graphics.py to draw and undraw matched cards.